koynachatterjee30-source/Cybersecurity-Journey/PYTHON-CYBERSECURITY/PYTHON-BASICS.md

 ## 1. Variables and Data Types

-Variables store information in a program.
+Variables store information in a program .

 ```python
 name = "koyna"